liorsl1/VIO-SLAM/README.md

 # VIO-SLAM
-Visual Inertial Odometry SLAM implementation, with factor graph (GTSAM) and custom EKF.
+Loosley-coupled Visual Inertial Odometry SLAM implementation, with factor graph (GTSAM) and custom EKF.
 Also including 3d projection from stereo disparity.

 ### A work in progress.